jasonacox/ProtosAI/README.md

 ## Handwriting to Text

-The `handwriting.py` script converts an image to a string of text.
+The `handwriting.py` script converts an image of a handwritten single line of text to a string of text.

 ![test.png](test.png)